Toyota Corolla (E140): Asia

 The tenth generation Corolla was launched as the Corolla Altis in the Philippines on 7 March 2008.
 It has three variants, the 2.0, 1.8 and 1.6 V, all came with automatic transmission, the 1.6 G available in either manual or automatic transmission, and the 1.6 E, with manual transmission.
 The 1.6-litre and 1.8-litre engine is the same 3ZZ-FE and 1ZZ-FE motor used in the ninth generation Corolla, whereas the 2.0-litre variant is powered by the newer 3ZR-FE engine equipped with Dual VVT-i technology.

-Toyota Motors Philippines upgraded the Corolla Altis in September 2010.
-The 2.0V is equipped with CVT to replace the 4-speed AT while the manual transmission for the 1.6 variants have 6 gears instead of the previous 5.
+Toyota Motor Philippines upgraded the Corolla Altis in September 2010.
+The 2.0V is equipped with CVT to replace the 4-speed AT while the manual transmission for the 1.6 variants have six gears instead of the previous five.
 All variants uses the newer ZR engines equipped with Dual VVT-i technology.

 A minor update to the Altis was launched in the later part of 2011.
-It now has a redesigned front and rear fascia and updated wheel designs.
-It now has powered windows and central-locking doors as standard.
-It has 4 variants:
+Powered windows and central-locking doors were as standard on the facelifted model with new bumper design.
+Four variants were available: